Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Networking of NSINs

 The handoff process results in the mitigation of state information and PHY layer connectivity from one footprint to another.
 Specifically, the handoff process consists of three phases: footprint discovery, trigger, and execution phases.
 During the footprint discovery phase, a user actively sends probes or passively listens to broadcast service advertisements to discover several footprints on assigned channels.
 According to the discovery, the user establishes a list of candidate footprints prioritized by handoff criteria (e.g., received signal strength (RSS), carrier-to-interference ratio (CIR), congestion status, and surveillance information).
 During the trigger phase, the decision to initiate a handoff is made based on various criteria, such as sub-network rental fees, SNR, handoff latency, elevation angle, and the availability of free channels.
 During the execution phase, the inter-footprint mitigation of sessions takes place, ensuring the seamless transfer of all contextual information related to the user.

 A well-designed handoff algorithm is essential to reducing the overhead (e.g., session interruption, packet loss, handoff latency) of the handoff process \cite{Ren2023HandoffAwareDC}.
-Therefore, we highlight some of the key handoff management strategies developed for NSIN in the literature.
+Therefore, we highlight some of the key handoff management strategies developed for NSIN in the literature, the classification diagram of which is summarized in Fig. \ref{fig:handoff_management}.

-One of the significant goals of handoff algorithms is to ensure that the disruption experienced by users during handoff is imperceptible.
-Recently, a large number of methods have been introduced in the literature for reducing the overhead during the handoff process \cite{ grace2010low,Ren2023HandoffAwareDC,ren2022caching,DBLP:journals/iotj/ChenMLLC22,DBLP:journals/wc/KatoFTMTOL19, DBLP:journals/cm/ZhouFZCZH18,wei2022service,alsamhi2014performance}.
+{\textbf{Existing studies:}} One of the significant goals of handoff algorithms is to ensure that the disruption experienced by users during handoff is imperceptible.
+Recently, a large number of methods have been introduced in the literature for reducing the overhead during the handoff process \cite{ grace2010low,Ren2023HandoffAwareDC,ren2022caching,DBLP:journals/iotj/ChenMLLC22,DBLP:journals/wc/KatoFTMTOL19, DBLP:journals/cm/ZhouFZCZH18,wei2022service,alsamhi2014performance,DBLP:conf/wcsp/HeCN16}.
 For example, the work in \cite{ grace2010low} investigated the horizontal handoff between footprints served by the same HAP and the important problem of controlling which footprint to switch to at which time.
 With the aid of the measured RSS/CIR, a low-latency handoff algorithm was proposed.
 In this algorithm, a time-reuse time-division multiple/time-division multiple access (TDM/TDMA) frame structure was exploited.
 To maintain transparency in the handoff process for users, a single-frequency variant was proposed in which the HAP transmitted to or received from different spot beams (i.e., footprints) in various parts of the frame.

 Handoff algorithms with a fixed RSS/CIR threshold, however, could not effectively tackle the handoff issues in a HAP network.
 This is because the HAP is usually in a quasi-stationary state, and the RSS of cell edge users in the HAP will dynamically change.
 As a result, the fixed threshold setting will cause frequent handoffs between cells.
 To address this issue, the work in \cite{ DBLP:conf/wcsp/HeCN16} proposed an adaptive handoff algorithm to trigger the handoff according to predicted RSS by an improved least mean square (LMS) scheme.
 It was shown that the adaptive handoff algorithm could significantly reduce the unnecessary handoff time and keep the handoff failure probability at a lower level.